 Right now there’s really no such thing as a cheap PC, but there’s cheaper builds for certain.
 One definite way to save money is to build a rig with less impressive specs.
 While it would be nice to have an RTX 3090 and Ryzen 9 5950X, the truth is you’re probably never going to utilize that much power.

 A lot of folks are looking for high refresh rates, and we get that.
 In fact, we made a similar article covering the best 144FPS budget gaming PC.
+On the other hand, if you’re on an even tighter budget than this article allows you might want to see our sub-$500 60FPS APU build instead.

 In addition to our primary parts list, we’ll offer an alternative for most parts.
 These will offer greater customization of the build.